How To Make a Solar Lantern From a Mason Canning Jar

 Test the handle to make sure that the ends are on opposite sides of the jar achieving a balanced hang before weaving the final wrap.

 Continue wrapping the wire until you run out.
-If the wire runs out in a place that makes the handle look lopsided, add extra wire to balance it out.
+If the wire runs out in a place that makes the handle look lopsided, you may want to add extra wire to balance it out.